Facts about Talc

 Several of these cases, which are based in part on that earlier information from the 1970s, have already gone to trial.
 In the majority of cases that reached a jury verdict, the juries have voted in favor of Johnson & Johnson; in others, juries have not been able to reach a verdict; in a small minority of others, the juries have voted in favor of the plaintiffs— including awarding some very large dollar amounts.

-With all of the legal cases and the expectation that trial lawyers would continue to bring additional cases against Johnson & Johnson for years to come, the Company established a separate subsidiary, LLT Management LLC (LLT), in October 2021.
+With all of the legal cases and the expectation that trial lawyers would continue to bring additional cases against Johnson & Johnson for years to come, the Company established a separate subsidiary, LLT Management LLC (formerly known as LTL Management LLC) (“LLT”), in October 2021.
 LLT is responsible for holding and managing all liabilities related to Johnson & Johnson’s talc litigation in North America.
-Also in October 2021, LLT voluntarily filed for Chapter 11 bankruptcy, activating a process designed to equitably and efficiently resolve all talc claims in North America for all parties, including anyone who may have current or future legal claims against the Company.
+Also in October 2021, LLT voluntarily filed for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the District of New Jersey, activating a process designed to equitably and efficiently resolve all talc claims in North America for all parties, including anyone who may have current or future legal claims against the Company.
 Chapter 11 is a well-established and lawful process in the U.S. to bring parties together to negotiate a resolution to litigation.

 Affirmative Litigation